alismed/random-data-generator/README.md

 The methods `header_build` and `content_build` specified the structure the output file.
 Don't forget to match the header and content values.
 Explore the [Generators](https://github.com/faker-ruby/faker#generators) to see more possibilities of data types.

-The variable `lines_count` define how many lines the output file will have.
+The variable `@rows` define how many rows the output file will have.

-The variable global `$separator` define the delimiter character.
+The variable `@delimiter` define the delimiter character.

 ### Run
 Execute the command below to generate the output file: